defog-ai/sqlcoder/README.md

 # Do we get more revenue from customers in New York compared to customers in San Francisco?
 Give me the total revenue for each city, and the difference between the two.
 ```

-You can also use a demo on our website [here](https://defog.ai/sqlcoder-demo), or run SQLCoder in Colab [here](https://colab.research.google.com/drive/13BIKsqHnPOBcQ-ba2p77L5saiepTIwu0#scrollTo=ZpbVgVHMkJvC)
+You can also use a demo on our website [here](https://defog.ai/sqlcoder-demo)

 ## Hardware Requirements
-SQLCoder has been tested on an A100 40GB GPU with `bfloat16` weights.
+SQLCoder-34B has been tested on a 4xA10 GPU with `float16` weights.
 You can also load an 8-bit and 4-bit quantized version of the model on consumer GPUs with 20GB or more of memory – like RTX 4090, RTX 3090, and Apple M2 Pro, M2 Max, or M2 Ultra Chips with 20GB or more of memory.

 ## Todo